 However, the atmosphere and administration gave me the feeling that I wouldn't be important until I was a graduate student there.
 I tried to shake the feeling off, but I couldn't.
 After all, I need to be and undergraduate student before I can become a graduate.

-However, after my visit, nothing compares to Vanderbilt, in my eyes.
+However, after my visit, nothing compares to Vanderbilt

 Can’t get enough of Fastweb’s Student Soundoff series?